He’s Baaaaack: Jon Stewart To Host Current Affairs Series on Apple TV+

 The currently-untitled series is going to tackle a single subject per hourlong episode, also being accompanied by a podcast that will continue the discussion.
 Stewart will executive produce the series under his Busboy Productions company, and alongside his longtime manager James Dixon and former HBO chief Richard Plepler.

 This deal marks Stewart’s return to the small screen more than five years after retiring from The Daily Show, where he served as host, writer, and executive producer.
-During his 16-year run with the satirical news series, the show secured a number of accolades and honors, including a couple of Grammys, some Critics’ Choice awards, two GLAAD Media Awards, and 20 Emmy Awards.
+During his 16-year run with the satirical news series, the show secured a number of accolades and honors, including a couple of Grammys, some Critics’ Choice Awards, two GLAAD Media Awards, and 20 Emmy Awards.
 Stewart and the series have also been credited for launching the careers of many comedians–like Stephen Colbert and Steve Carell–and establishing a new genre of late-night comedy.

 While this is definitely a show we could have used over these last four years, this news is exciting, nonetheless.